sahasrarjn/cs725-2022-assignment/README.md

 #### Initialization of Weights and Biases (for both Part 1 and Part 2)
 Initialize Weights and Biases using uniform distribution in the range \[-1, 1\].

 #### What to submit in Part 1.A?
 For Part 1.A, only code needs to be submitted in the file `nn_1.py`.

-### Part 1.B (15 Points)
+### Part 1.B (10 Points)
-Plot a graph showing the train and dev set loss after each epoch on each of the batch sizes: 32 and 128.
+Plot a graph showing the train and dev set loss after each epoch on each of the batch sizes: 32 and 64.
 Do it for the first 100 epochs.
-If the neural network starts overfitting in the first 100 epochs, report the epoch after which the model overfits.
-No restrictions on rest of the hyper-parameters.
+You can use existing libraries (for example, `matplotlib`) to create the plots.
+No restrictions on the remaining hyper-parameters.

 #### What to submit in Part 1.B?
 Image files: